How we source and present GDPR cost figures.

 Conflict of interest

-Digital Signet does not sell DPaaS, does not run consultancy retainers branded under this site, and does not gate any calculator or content behind email capture.
+Digital Signet does not sell DPaaS, does not run consultancy retainers branded under this site, does not act as a Data Protection Officer for any organisation, and does not gate any calculator or content behind email capture.
 Where Impact affiliate referrals exist for tooling vendors, they are disclosed on the relevant page.
 Affiliate revenue does not move cost-range publication; vendors that pay us no commission are listed equally alongside vendors that do.